imoldfella/simpleweb/readme.md

 if it runs out of memory it can suspend a connection, and even swap it to disk.

-one downside is that every madvise comes a shootdown.
+one downside is that every madvise comes a shootdown. exmap shows a way to have no shootdowns on allocation, and to batch shootdowns on free. claim is that they read protect the evicted page - but why doesn't this require a shootdown? eviction does do a shootdown. when allocating, the other cores don't necessarily see the new page right away, but they won't get accidental access to the old page.

 another downside is repurposing to wasm.